Integrated Global Capstone Project

 Upon completing this subject, you will be able to:

-- Develop a robust understanding of the term ‘global business leader’ and demonstrate how global business leaders can make a positive difference in grand, global societal and environmental challenges
+• Evaluate understandings of the term 'global business leader' and critically analyse how global business leaders can make a positive difference in grand, global societal and environmental challenges

-- Demonstrate knowledge of research principles and methods applicable to the relevant business research area, showcasing advanced knowledge of recent developments, discourses and debates in the relevant business research area
+• Apply research principles and methods to your project proposal, showcasing advanced knowledge of recent developments, discourses and debates in the relevant research methodologies and methods

-- Communicate specialised knowledge, ideas and arguments accurately, coherently and creatively, to a variety of audiences through written manuscripts and oral presentations
+• Communicate specialised knowledge, ideas and arguments accurately, coherently and creatively, to a variety of audiences and through a range of platforms, activities, tasks and assessments

 Overview of the project